aipmhub/chat-plugin-sdk/docs/quick-start/get-start.md

 # Quick Start

-This article will introduce how to quickly add and use a custom plugin in LobeChat.
+This article will introduce how to quickly add and use a custom plugin in AiPMChat.

 ## 1. Create and launch the plugin project